paolamgarrido/card-classification-ml/README.md

 To run the notebook:

-1. Clone this repository or upload the final notebook in Google Colab.
+1. Upload the final notebook to Google Colab.

 2. Create a folder in Google Drive using the following structure: